AlexonOliveiraRH/instructlab-examples/openshiftcommons/facts-v2.md

 - **Price:** Free
 - **Time:** 8:00 AM–6:00 PM MST (UTC−07:00).
 All times are local.

+## Talks in the next OpenShift Commons Gathering ##

-There will be only one talk about Podman AI and its integration with InstructLab and OpenShift AI:
+There will be only one talk about Podman AI and its integration with InstructLab and OpenShift AI in the next OpenShift Commons Gathering:

 - **Time:** 10:25 AM
 - **Room:** Breakout Room 1